aguaviva/msx1_smooth_scroller/README.md

 ### Precalculated demo

 - No ASM, just unoptimized C code.
+- Physics
+  - Acceleration, squids, friction
-- Fixed point math for the physics
+  - Fixed point math
     - 8.8 for the Y axis
     - 24.8 for the X axis
 - A python script takes care of precalculating as much as possible:
   - Compiles the level, replaces each character with it's 16x16 pattern.
 Some patterns are taken from a png image of a spectrum port.
   - Computes the pairs of adjacent unique tiles